Stained Glass Projects

 Back to the TOP

-Some Spring Flowers Panel
+Our Spring Yard Flowers Panel

 Lets take a look at some larger projects.
 Once you have some glass cutting/grinding/foiling and soldering experience under your belt, you should try you hand at a larger Stained Glass project.
 My wife and I love flowers, and we have several kinds in our yard.
 This next panel is titled “Our Spring Yard Flowers.”
 The pattern was assembled from several coloring book pages of the flowers we wanted to use.
 The three pages were integrated into a single larger panel along with some changes to provide a better overall balance.
 The result is the 28″x14″ 248 piece panel shown below.
 All solder joints were colored using black patina for lead.
 This is one of my panels that is mounted in a hand made wooden frame.